dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * first convert A.jar (add reference to B from its module-info).
 In this case both A.jar and B.jar is loaded from `--module-path`, B - automatic module, and C.jar loaded from classpath
 * second convert B.jar (add reference to C from its module-info).
 In this case All 3 loaded from --module-path, C - automatic module
 * finally convert C.jar
-If you converted 1,2,3 to modules, you can still run them from either classpath (in this case they all loaded as simple jars) or from `--module-path` (in this case named module loaded as named module, others as automatic modules).
+If you converted 1,2,3 to modules, you can still run them from either classpath (in this case they all loaded as simple jars) or from `module-path` (in this case named module loaded as named module, others as automatic modules).
+Top-down is more preferable, because we don't need to wait for other jars to became modules, we can just start from our modules, and put all other jars into `module-path`.
+Once other teams/companies modularize their jars, we don't need to change anything, it would be working.
+The only case, if during modularization they decided to change names of module/package - in this case you would need to change your command.
+But if they just modularize - no change would be required from your side.
 Inside `module-info.java` we can:
 * requires one module at a time (requires moduleA, moduleB - illegal)
 * exports one package at a time (exports my.com.java.* - illegal)